julianatavora/MOSAIC/README.md

 Large scenes can therefore require substantial computation time and memory.

-Checkpoint saving is implemented for image (3D) processing: results are saved to `results_checkpoint.mat` every 50 processed columns, overwriting the same file each time.

 ## Limitations

 * Optimized for turbid waters; not intended for clear open-ocean conditions.
+Typically struggles in low turbidity
 * Retrieval performance depends on the quality of atmospheric correction.
 * Accuracy decreases when reflectance uncertainty is high.
 * Spectral coverage below 650 nm is not currently used.
-* The 745–773 nm atmospheric-absorption exclusion is currently only applied for point-spectra (2D) input; image-cube (3D) processing does not exclude this band.
-This inconsistency should be reviewed/harmonized in a future revision.
-* When temperature is unknown for point-spectra input, the fallback search range is a fixed 5–34 °C, unlike image-cube processing, which computes a scene-specific range when any valid temperatures are available.

 ## License